diverso-lab/flasky/README.md

 To deploy the software under development environment, run:

 ```
-docker compose -f docker-compose.dev.yml up -d
+docker compose -f docker/docker-compose.dev.yml up -d
 ```

 This will apply the migrations to the database and run the Flask application.
 Open `http://localhost` to play with your fantastic app!

 ### Migrations

-However, if during development there are new changes in the model, run inside the `web` container:
+However, if during development there are new changes in the model, run inside the `web_app_container` container:

 ```
 flask db migrate